 Probably the first riding style you will engage in.
-Cruising and carving is fit for a beginner rider.
-Gliding through gradual slopes and skimming through long, flat distances is what cruising and carving is all about.
+Cruising and carving are fit for a beginner rider.
+Gliding through gradual slopes and skimming through long, flat distances is what cruising and carving are all about.

 Freestyling is suited for intermediate levels or those who want to shift from a beginner to an advanced level.
-This style allows a rider to learn controlling his longboard while developing tricks and technical movements such as sliding.
+This style allows a rider to learn to control his longboard while developing tricks and technical movements such as sliding.

 Freeride is more for the advance to expert level of riders.
 Skilled board control is needed to slide on more adventurous descents on hills and full curbs.